matthew-brett/pydagogue/curious_git.rst

     git log -1

-So the commit is |master-merged-3|.
+So the commit is |buffing|.
 We can get the directory listing object from the commit object:

 .. prizerun::

-    git cat-file -p {{ master-merged-3 }}
+    git cat-file -p {{ buffing }}

 We can show the directory listing contents to get the object for the new version of ``nobel_prize_paper.txt``.